tahmid-ul/teams_page/README.md

-# teams_page
+# Responsive Teams page

 A front-end UI challange from devchallanges.io.

-# Responsive Teams page
-# CSS FlexBox
+Built using -> CSS FlexBox